Raedin24/School/L400/Sem 2/DCIT 428/Lecture 1.md

 1. **PSTN** - Public switch telephone network
 2. **MSC** - Mobile switching centre
 3. **BSC** - Base station controller
+4. **MS** - Mobile station
+5. **BS** - Base station

+### Factors Influencing Performance of Wireless and Mobile Networking System
+1. Density of MS in a cell
+2. Distribution of speed and direction of MS
+3. Frequency of calls
+4. Number of simultaneous calls
+5. Duration of calls
+6. Position of MS w.r.t each other and BS
+7. Type of traffic real-time and non-real-time
+8. Traffic in adjacent cells and frequency of handoff
 ### Base Station
 Base stations maintain 4 channels
 - **FCC** - Forward (Downlink) control channel